 It is very important to understand that mesenchymal stem cells are NOT embryonic stem cells.
 Each of our bodies has the potential to regenerate and form new and healthy tissue.
 Our bodies use mesenchymal stem cells to replenish and regenerate muscles, bone, cartilage, and tendons.
 Our main reservoirs for mesenchymal stem cells are bone marrow and fat tissue.

 With recent advancements in spine care, we are now able to place the mesenchymal stem cells into the disc and regenerate discs that are degenerating and causing chronic pain.
 Stem cell therapy procedures are safe to perform in our outpatient clinic.
 This procedure entails a small amount of bone marrow being harvested before the stem cells are concentrated.
 Then, dynamic x-ray technology is utilized to inject those cells back into the disc.

-With stem cell therapeutic procedures, many people are able to avoid surgical intervention and heal a disc instead of just having their symptoms treated.
-There is virtually no down time after a stem cell procedure, and it can completely eliminate lower back pain without the continuous need for injections or pain medication.
+With stem cell therapy procedures, many people are able to avoid surgical intervention and heal a disc instead of just having their symptoms treated.
+There is virtually no downtime after a stem cell procedure, and it can completely eliminate lower back pain without the continuous need for injections or pain medication.